relationaldba/relationaldba.github.io/_posts/2020-06-20-How-to-set-the-min-and-max-memory-on-SQL-Server-instance.md

 ---
 layout: post
-title: "How to set the min and max memory on SQL Server instance?"
+title: How to set the min and max memory on SQL Server instance?
-date: 2020-06-20 11:21:29
+date: {}
-summary: "Learn how to configure memory in the SQL Server."
+summary: Learn how to configure memory in the SQL Server.
 categories: Configuration Tuning
+published: true
 ---

-Setting the right numbers for the Minimum and Maximum server Memory on SQL Server Instance is a key to optimize the performance of the server.
-In an ideal world SQL Server would not need to share memory on the Server with any other applications, however not many shops can afford to have a dedicated instance for SQL Server.
-Hence it is important to measure the memory requirements of all the programs running on the Server and set the SQL Server’s memory accordingly
+Setting appropriate values for the min. and max. memory on a SQL Server instance is important for its performance.
+In an ideal world, SQL Server need not share the server resources with any other application.
+However, for many shops, this is not the case as the VM running SQL Server could be assigned several roles.
+Hence it is important to measure the memory requirements of all the programs running on the Server and set the SQL Server’s memory accordingly.

 ## Setting memory using SQL Server Management Studio